kevwzhang/kevwzhang.github.io/_posts/Applying-to-Graduate-School.md

 Getting a letter from an academic professor is valuable because, well, they are academic professionals.
 They know what it takes to be successful in academia.
 It only makes sense to have an academic recommend you as you are applying to be an academic student.
 The university which you are applying to will also gain better insight on how you will perform as a student in a university setting.

-If you are in college right now and you haven't made a good connection with a professor, I would highly recommend establishing at least one.
+If you are in college right now and you haven't made a good connection with a professor, I would highly recommend taking the time to establish at least one.
 If you've graduated and never made one, it's still worth reaching out to your past professors, especially if you did well in their class.
 Though not ideal, in reality, professors are used to getting requests from students they may not have known very well and they still write letters of rec for them.
 It's more common than you may think and it doesn't hurt to reach out.

 Remember, your recommenders are allocating time out of their days to write your letters so make sure you send them a thank you to show your appreciation!

 ### 4. Write Your Statement of Purpose
-The statement of purpose is a written **statement** explains your **purpose** for pursuing a graduate degree.
+The statement of purpose is a written **statement** that explains your **purpose** for pursuing a graduate degree.
 It is probably the most important part of the application.
 It allows you to add a personal human element to your application and gives you the chance to really persuade and convince the admissions office on why you should be accepted into their graduate program.
 Typical questions you would have to address in your statement include:
 - Why should the university offer you admission as a student?
 - What is your motivation for pursing advanced study your specified field?
 - What do you intend to do after completing the degree?
+- What work or research experience have you had in your specified field?

 Write out a draft of your statement early on so you have a chance to come back and review before submitting.
 It may also be helpful to have someone else look over and proofread your short essay.